aw-watson/Deduper-aw-watson/Part1/Deduplication Strategy.md

 ### Initial Notes
 As SAM files can be prohibitively large (millions of alignment lines), we cannot simply store all the alignments in memory, contained in some data structure, and identify which alignments are PCR duplicates from there.
 We would prefer to develop a streaming algorithm, where we can examine one line at a time (or a sliding window of lines) and decide whether or not to retain that alignment.

-One strategy for doing so is to ensure that potential PCR duplicates are sequential in our SAM file: we can then iterate through duplicate alignment lines until we reach a non-duplicate, select and write out one of our duplicate alignments, and continue iterating.
-Assuming that numbers of any single PCR replicate are relatively low, this prevents memory issues.
+One strategy for doing so is to ensure that potential PCR duplicates are sequential in our SAM file: we can then iterate through duplicate alignment lines until we reach a non-duplicate, select and write out one of our duplicate alignments, and continue iterating (or only store and write out one duplicate, if we don't want to allow a choice of duplicates).
+Assuming that numbers of any single PCR duplicate are relatively low, this prevents memory issues.
 At first glance, `samtools sort` seems to provide our desired input.
 However, soft clipping and strandedness introduce several scenarios where PCR duplicates may not be apparent *or sequential*.

 Soft clipping is a feature of the SAM format specification.
 The `POS` field gives the 1-based leftmost mapping position for the alignment, but this is not necessarily the starting position of the sequencing read, only the starting position of the aligned bases relative to the 5' end of the reference chromosome.
 At the beginning and end of the string in the `CIGAR` field, we can recover encoded counts for how many bases did not align from the start or the end of the read.
 Soft-clipped bases are not accounted for by `POS`.